Spectral Recovery of Binary Censored Block Models: Analysis of the spectral algorithm

 \section{Analysis of the spectral algorithm}

 Recall the signed adjacency matrix from Section~\ref{sec:spec-result}.
 The key to establishing Theorem \ref{theorem:exact-recovery-spectral} is the method of entrywise eigenvector analysis of \cite{Abbe2020}.
 Let us denote $A^{\star} = \mathbb{E}[A \mid \true]$, and let $(u_k^{\star}, \lambda_k^{\star})$ denote the $k$-th eigenvector-eigenvalue pair of $A^{\star}$, where $(\lambda_k^\star)_k$ are arranged in non-decreasing order.
 Abbe et.~al.~\cite{Abbe2020} show that, under a set of general conditions, $u_k \approx Au_k^{\star}/\lambda_k^{\star}$ in the $\ell_{\infty}$-norm.
+Results of this kind were also derived recently by Lei \cite{Lei2019}.
 Thus, if we can show that the signs of $Au_1^{\star}/\lambda_1^{\star}$ recover the communities with high probability (up to a global flip), and the magnitude of its entries are bounded away from zero, then the signs of $u_1$ also recover the communities with high probability.
 More precisely, using the methods of \cite[Theorem 2.1]{Abbe2020}, we will establish the following result: \begin{proposition} With probability $1 - O\left(n^{-3}\right)$ we have

 for $k \in \{1,2\}$, where $C = C(p,q,t)$ is a constant depending only on $p$, $q$, and $t$. \end{proposition} In Section \ref{sec:prior-work-entrywise}, we will provide a main result of \cite{Abbe2020}, specialized to our setting.
 In Section \ref{sec:eigenvector-approximation}, we prove Proposition \ref{lemma:corollary-3.1-abbe}.
 With this result in hand, we provide the proof of Theorem \ref{theorem:exact-recovery-spectral} in Section \ref{sec:success-spectral-theorem}.